au-ts/cogent/doc/reference/types.rst

    % , and ``Char``.
    % , the type ``Char`` is a synonym for ``U8``.

 The usual bitstring operations can be applied to values of the bitstring types, such as bitwise boolean operations and shifting.
-Alternatively, bitstring values can be interpreted as unsigned binary represented numbers and the corresponding numerical operations can be applied.
-All numerical operations are done modulo the first value that is no more included in the corresponding type.
-E.g., numerical operations for values of type ``U8`` are done modulo :math:`2^8 = 256`.
+Alternatively, bitstring values can be interpreted as unsigned binary represented numbers, and the corresponding numerical operations can be applied.
+All numerical operations are done modulo the first value that is no more included in the corresponding type: for example, numerical operations for values of type ``U8`` are done modulo :math:`2^8 = 256`.

 .. todo:: application of ``&&`` and ``||``?